chinnidiwakar/v0rtex/README.md

-# v0rtex

-IOSurface exploit.
+My project to learn more about iOS Kernel Exploitation.

-Gets tfp0, works on A7 through A10 devices on iOS 10.3.3 or lower (offsets not yet included though).
+Using v0rtex (https://github.com/Siguza/v0rtex) as the starting point.
+The original project gets tfp0, works on A7 through A10 devices on iOS 10.3.3 or lower (offsets not yet included though).

-### Building

-With Xcode:

-    make

-Without Xcode/macOS you'll at least want to point `IGCC` and `STRIP` to tools that can handle Mach-O's and build for iOS.
-You might also have to adjust `ARCH` and `IGCC_FLAGS`.

 ### Write-up